Elián González: Political ramifications

-Commentators have suggested that the Elián González affair may have been a factor in voters' decisions in the 2000 United States presidential election, which could have affected the close outcome in Florida.
-Al Gore's handling of the matter may have angered the predominantly Republican Cuban community over the boy's return to Cuba.
+Commentators have suggested that the Elián González affair may have been a factor in voters' decisions in the 2000 United States presidential election, which was decided by the United States Supreme Court's Bush v.
+Gore decision halting the 2000 United States presidential election recount in Florida and awarding the state's 25 electoral votes to the Republican Party candidate George W. Bush.
+The Gonzalez case is believed to have been a major factor in Bush's narrow lead in the state as the raid caused Cuban-Americans in Florida to strongly favor him over the Democratic Party nominee Al Gore.
+Polls in 2001 indicated that Bush captured 80 percent of the Florida Cuban-American vote in 2000, 50,000 votes more than the previous Republican nominee Bob Dole's 65 percent of the Florida Cuban-American vote in the 1996 United States presidential election.
+Later, the 2020 HBO documentary 537 Votes argued that Bush may have achieved as high as 88 percent of the Florida Cuban-American vote.
+Gore's handling of the matter may have angered the predominantly Republican Cuban community over the boy's return to Cuba.
 Gore initially supported Republican legislation to give the boy and his father permanent residence status, but later supported the administration position.
 He was attacked by both sides in the dispute for his equivocal position.